NEW: NFLPA says it offered for Tom Brady to pay fine if suspension was reduced but league wanted admission of guilt

 It wasn’t until June 18, almost four months after investigators had requested its data from Brady and five days before an appeals hearing, that Brady’s lawyers informed the league.
 During the 10-hour long appeals hearing at NFL headquarters in New York, Brady said the phone had been destroyed because that was his usual practice when he got a new mobile phone.

-"We presented the commissioner with an unprecedented amount of electronic data, all of which is incontrovertible," Yee said.
-"I do not think that any private citizen would have agreed to provide anyone with the amount of information that Tom was willing to reveal to the commissioner."
+“We presented the commissioner with an unprecedented amount of electronic data, all of which is incontrovertible,” said Don Yee, Brady’s lawyer.
+“I do not think that any private citizen would have agreed to provide anyone with the amount of information that Tom was willing to reveal to the commissioner.”

-He said electronic information was ignored by Goodell, and "we don't know why."
+He said Goodell ignored electronic information, and “we don’t know why.”

 The phone contained more than 10,000 text messages.